-- 51. Plaintiff NUGENT is, and at all relevant times hereto has been a citizen of the District of Colombia and resides in the District of Colombia.
-On August 19, 2016, Plaintiff NUGENT purchased the 6.75 oz.
+6.75 oz.
 Wise® Honey BBQ Potato Chips Product from a Giant grocery store in the District of Colombia.
-Plaintiff NUGENT purchased the Product for the price of \$2.00, and was financially injured as a result of Defendant's deceptive conduct as alleged herein because she did not receive the quantity that she paid for.
-Plaintiff NUGENT paid to receive a functionally full bag of chips (i.e., a bag without non-functional slack-fill), but the bag Plaintiff NUGENT received was less than half full of chips and contained significant non-functional slack-fill. - 52.
-As the result of Defendant's deceptive conduct as alleged herein, Plaintiff NUGENT was injured when she paid full price for the Product but did not receive a full bag, i.e. a bag without non-functional slack-fill that only contained chips and functional slack-fill.
+NUGENT purchased the Product for the premium price of \$2.00 and was financially injured as a result of Defendant's deceptive conduct as alleged herein because she did not receive the quantity that she paid for.
+Plaintiff NUGENT paid to receive a bag of chips without non-functional slack-fill, but the bag Plaintiff NUGENT received was less than half full of chips and contained significant non-functional slack-fill.
+Class members suffered similar harms.

+- As the result of Defendant's deceptive conduct as alleged herein, Plaintiff NUGENT was injured when she paid full price for the Product but did not receive a full container without non-functional slack-fill.
 She paid \$2.00 for the Product on the reasonable assumption that the bag was filled to functional capacity.
-Defendant promised Plaintiff NUGENT a functionally full bag of chips for \$2.00, but it only delivered a partially full bag, depriving her of the benefit of her bargain.
-Accordingly, she was injured in the amount of the percentage of the purchase price equal to the percentage of shortfall in the Product.

-- 53. Defendant's competitor Ruffles® manufactures similar standardized mass-produced chips, packaging them with about 30% slack-fill.
-See Exhibit B, pp. 6-8.
+She would not have paid this sum had she known that the bag was half empty or had the bag been proportioned to its actual contents.
+Defendant promised Plaintiff NUGENT a full bag of chips for \$2.00, but only delivered a partially full bag, depriving her of the benefit of her bargain.
+Accordingly, she was injured in the amount of the percentage of the purchase price equal to the percentage of non-functional slack-fill in the Product.
+Should Plaintiff NUGENT encounter the Products in the future, she could not rely on the truthfulness of the packaging, absent corrective changes to the packaging.
+However, Plaintiff NUGENT would still be willing to purchase the Product, as long as Defendants engage in corrective advertising, i.e. as long as she is not compelled to pay for empty space within the container when buying the Product. - 46.
+Wise's® competitor Ruffles® manufactures similar standardized mass-produced chips, packaging them with about 30% slack-fill.
+See Exhibit B, pp. 6-8, 12.
 Ruffles'® slack-fill may be partially non-functional, but the Ruffles® bag demonstrates that at most a bag of chips contains 30% functional slack-fill.
-Plaintiff NUGENT paid \$2.00 for a 7-oz. bag, and her bag was a typical bag that was about 33% full of chips, with slack-fill of about 67%.
-At least 37% of Plaintiff NUGENT's bag (67%-30%) was non-functional slack-fill, because empty space in excess of the amount in the Ruffles® bag is demonstrably not necessary as part of the potato chip manufacturing and packaging process.
-At least 70% of Plaintiff NUGENT's bag should have contained chips, but only 33% of the bag volume was filled with chips. - 54.
-Instead of receiving functionally full containers with the approximately 70% or greater volume of chips that they had reasonably expected, what Plaintiff NUGENT actually received was a product only about 33% full.
-Therefore, NUGENT ultimately obtained only 47% of what she bargained for.
-Correspondingly, NUGENT was cheated out of the remaining 53% of the purchase price.
-The sum of approximately \$1.06 (\$2.00 53%) from Plaintiff NUGENT's purchase price was deceptively taken and wrongfully retained by Defendant.
-Put another way, NUGENT paid 113% too much for the chips she actually received (i.e., consumers paid more than twice what they had bargained to pay per quantity of chips).
-Plaintiff paid \$2.00 for a full bag of chips, but Defendant under-filled her bag by more than half, depriving her of the benefit of her bargain.
+Plaintiff ALCE paid \$2.00 for a 7 oz. bag, and his bag was a typical bag that was about 33% full of chips, with slack-fill of about 67%.
+At least 37% of Plaintiff's bag (67%-30%) was non-functional slack-fill, because empty space in excess of the amount in the Ruffles® bag is demonstrably not necessary as part of the potato chip manufacturing and packaging process.
+At least 70% of Plaintiff's bag should have contained chips, but only 33% of the bag volume was filled with chips.
+Assuming that fully 30% of the bag is functional slack-fill, Plaintiff's \$2.00 should have brought him a bag 70% full of chips, and so his \$2.00 was allocated between the 33% of the bag that contained chips and the 37% of the bag that is non-functional slack-fill.
+That is, for at least \$1.05, more than one half of the money Plaintiff paid to purchase chips, he received no product: (\$2.00 purchase price)(37% non-functional slack-fill) / (37% non-functional slack-fill + 33% product) = \$1.05.
+Plaintiff paid \$2.00 for a full bag of chips, but Defendant under-filled his bag by more than half, depriving her of the benefit of her bargain.